Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Convergence Analysis of Pigeonhole SGLD

-Assumption \ref{assump:bound} is very general and does not require the true data generating process of the response variable $Y_{ij}$ to strictly follow the crossed mixed effects model specified by \eqref{eq:lme} and \eqref{eq:normalre}.
+\begin{assumption} There exist two constants $0< \underline \lambda_x < \overline \lambda_x < \infty$, such that for any row index set $\{s_1,\ldots,s_r\}\subseteq \{1,\ldots,R\}$ and any column index set $\{q_1,\ldots,q_c\}\subseteq \{1,\ldots,C\}$, the positive definite matrix $n^{-1}\sum_{i=1}^r \sum_{j=1}^c Z_{s_iq_j}x_{s_iq_j}x_{s_iq_j}^\top$ has its eigenvalues lower bounded by $\underline \lambda_x$ and upper bounded by $\overline \lambda_x$, for all $R,C,N \in \ZZ_+$, where $n=\sum_{i=1}^r\sum_{j=1}^c Z_{s_iq_j}$. \end{assumption} Assumption \ref{assump:bound} is very general and does not require the true data generating process of the response variable $Y_{ij}$ to strictly follow the crossed mixed effects model specified by \eqref{eq:lme} and \eqref{eq:normalre}.
 In other words, our convergence theory even works when the model in \eqref{eq:lme} and \eqref{eq:normalre} is misspecified.
 Such misspecification is common in real applications.
 For example, one may have missed some important covariates in $x$ for modeling $y$.
-By Assumption \ref{assump:bound}, we essentially do not assume the existence of a ``true model" with ``true parameters".
-As a result, our convergence theory below is different from the frequentist asymptotics theory of Bayesian procedures which typically requires a true model with true parameters; see for example, Chapter 10 in \citet{van98}, and Chapters 6-9 in \citet{GhoVan17}.
-We notice that the inequality in Assumption \ref{assump:bound} only requires the distribution of $Y_{ij}$ to have small tail probabilities, which is trivially satisfied by, for example, any sub-Gaussian distribution.
+By Assumption \ref{assump:bound}, we essentially do not assume the existence of a ``true model'' with ``true parameters''.
+As a result, our convergence theory below is essentially different from the standard frequentist evaluation of Bayesian procedures which typically requires a true model with true parameters; see for example, Chapter 10 in \citet{Van98}, and Chapters 6-9 in \citet{GhoVan17}.
+We notice that the inequality in Assumption \ref{assump:bound} only requires the distribution of $Y_{ij}$ to have small tail probabilities, which is trivially satisfied by any sub-Gaussian distribution.
 Assumption \ref{assump:eigen} imposes some restrictions on the eigenvalues of the predictor variables $x_{ij}$ and implicitly on the missing mechanism.
 Our convergence analysis will treat all $x_{ij}$'s and $Z_{ij}$'s as known constants rather than random variables, and our theory works for all missing mechanisms that satisfy Assumptions \ref{assump:asymp} and \ref{assump:eigen}.

 The next assumption is on the step size and the initial values. \begin{assumption} In both Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD}, the step size matrix $\Ecal=\Ecal^{(t)}$ is a constant diagonal matrix, with $\epsilon_{\min}$ and $\epsilon_{\max}$ being its minimum and maximum diagonal entries and satisfying $\epsilon_{\max}/\epsilon_{\min} \leqslant \overline c_{\epsilon} <\infty$ for a constant $\overline c_{\epsilon}$.
 The initial value $\theta^{(0)}$ is drawn from a distribution $\nu_0$ whose support is inside $\Theta_N$.
 Furthermore, $\nu_0$ is a $\lambda$-warm start with respect to $\Pi^*_N$ for some constant $\lambda>0$, i.e., $\sup_{\Acal \subseteq \Theta_N} \nu_0(\Acal)/\Pi_N^*(\Acal) \leqslant \lambda$. \end{assumption} Constant step sizes are commonly used in real applications of SGLD.
 The initial distribution $\nu_0$ from which the initial value $\theta^{(0)}$ is drawn is a reasonably good proxy to the true posterior $\Pi_N^*$.
 This condition has been commonly adopted by the theory on SGLD such as \cite{zou2020faster}, etc.